draky-dev/docs/docs/reference/docker-compose.md

 # docker-compose.yml

 ## Introduction
-`docker-compose.yml` is a final definition of your environment. draky allows you to use your own `docker-compose.yml` file, but it also allows for generating one based on the recipe.
-The difference between the directly providing the `docker-compose.yml` file, and generating one is that in the case of the recipe [addons](/docs/reference/addons/about) can hook into the generation process and automatically tweak the resulting `docker-compose.yml` file.
+`docker-compose.yml` is the final definition of your environment. draky allows you to use your own `docker-compose.yml` file, but it also allows generating one based on a recipe.
+The difference between directly providing the `docker-compose.yml` file and generating one is that, when using a recipe, [addons](/docs/reference/addons/about) can hook into the generation process and automatically tweak the resulting `docker-compose.yml` file.

-draky is looking for the docker-compose file in the following location: `.draky/env/dev/docker-compose.yml`.
+draky looks for the docker-compose file in the following location: `.draky/env/dev/docker-compose.yml`.

 ## Recipe

-The set of instructions telling draky how to build a `docker-compose.yml` file is called *recipe*.
+The set of instructions telling draky how to build a `docker-compose.yml` file is called a *recipe*.

-draky is looking for the *recipe* file in the following location: `.draky/env/dev/docker-compose.recipe.yml`.
+draky looks for the *recipe* file in the following location: `.draky/env/dev/docker-compose.recipe.yml`.

 ### Recipe specification
-Recipe file has a single key `services` where services' configurations are located.
+The recipe file has a single key, `services`, where service configurations are located.
 Its spec is almost the same as the `docker-compose.yml` file, with the only difference being that every service can have an optional `draky` property.

-`draky` property stores a dictionary with the following values:
+The `draky` property stores a dictionary with the following values:

 `addons` (optional): The list of [addons](/docs/reference/addons/about) enabled for the specific service.
 Addons can alter the service they are enabled on.

-For each service you can add `addons` section to specify the list of addons enabled for this service.
+For each service, you can add an `addons` section to specify the list of addons enabled for this service.
 These addons need to be [properly installed first](/docs/reference/addons/about#installation).

 ### Recipe example